-Li et al. developed SKCoder [39], a sketch-based code generation strategy designed to mimic the code reuse behaviors of software engineers.
-To avoid hallucination [40, 41], works such as Jigsaw [42], ALGO [43], SWE-agent [44], CodeAgent [45], and CleanAgent [46] implement guardrails to structure code generation outputs.
-In general, while LLMs have strong capabilities in generating code based on user prompts, they still encounter difficulties in handling algorithmic complexities and often require human verification [47, 48] to ensure correct and/or efficient code.
+Li et al. developed SKCoder [13], a sketch-based code generation strategy designed to mimic the code reuse behaviors of software engineers.
+To avoid hallucination [36, 40], works such as ALGO [15] and CleanAgent [18] implement guardrails to structure code generation outputs.
+In general, while LLMs have strong capabilities in generating code based on user prompts, they still encounter difficulties in handling algorithmic complexities and often require human verification [42, 43] to ensure correct and/or efficient code.
 For example, a minor typo in column names can cause the model to generate code that applies to the wrong column, and failing to specify an algorithm in the user's request may result in functions with low efficiency.
-For instance, this could involve generating code that uses a brute-force approach to sorting numbers instead of a more efficient algorithm like quicksort.
+For instance, this could involve generating code that uses a brute-force approach to sorting numbers instead of a more efficient algorithm like bubble sort.
+Table I presents a comparison between TradeSweep and the systems surveyed above.